Solar Panel Cleaning Cost

 As mentioned, it's completely doable to clean the solar panels yourself.
 However, the main issue is making your way onto the roof, which can, of course, present itself as a major hazard.

-It would be advised you have the correct training to carry out any roof jobs.
+It’s best to make sure you have the right training before carrying out any roof work.
 If you cannot access your panels safely, please don’t attempt it.
 Instead, opt to hire a professional who has an adequate amount of knowledge and equipment.

 If you have considered all of the above factors before carrying out a DIY job, check out the tips below on how to clean solar panels yourself:

-1. Shut down the system: Before cleaning can begin, it would be recommended to shut down the entire system by following the instructions on your solar panel manual.
-Do be aware that cabling on the roof will still be live and can carry high voltages.
+Before cleaning can begin, it would be recommended to shut down the entire system by following the instructions in your solar panel manual.
+Do be aware that the cabling on the roof will still be live and can carry high voltages.
 If you happen to spot any damaged cabling, stop immediately and report it.

-2. Invest in a solar panel cleaning kit: If you’re in any doubt on the best method to clean solar panels, it would be worthwhile investing in a specialised solar panel cleaning equipment for the job; which often includes the likes of biodegradable soap, a wiper and long-handled brush.
+If you’re in any doubt about the best method to clean solar panels, it would be worthwhile investing in specialised solar panel cleaning equipment for the job, which often includes the likes of biodegradable soap, a wiper and long-handled brush.
 Dip the brush into the soapy water and gently rub up and down, before hosing down to rinse.

-If your mains is hard water, it would be a better idea to use an accumulation of rainwater, as it will leave less residue on the panels, meaning less interference with the panel’s performance.
+If your mains water is hard, it’s better to use collected rainwater where you can, as it leaves less residue on the panels and is less likely to interfere with their performance.
 If you do use hard water, be sure to dry off the panels well to ensure mineral residue isn’t left on the glass surface.

-3. Clean from the ground if possible: Don’t climb onto the roof if you can clean the panels from the ground.
-As mentioned, it would also be highly advised that you have the necessary training and safety equipment before attempting to venture onto the roof.
+Don’t climb onto the roof if you can clean the panels from the ground.
+As mentioned, it is also highly advised that you have the necessary training and safety equipment before attempting to venture onto the roof.
 If you’re using a ladder, make sure you have someone to hold it from the bottom.

-4. Choose the best time to clean: The best time to clean your panels would be in the early morning or late evening during the spring and summer when the panels are cool before the heat of the midday sun.
-Cleaning hot panels lead to quicker evaporation, meaning smudge marks are more likely to be left.
+The best time to clean your panels would be in the early morning or late evening during the spring and summer when the panels are cool before the heat of the midday sun.
+Cleaning hot panels leads to quicker evaporation, meaning smudge marks are more likely to be left.

 For more information on cleaning your solar panels, how often it should be done and how to get quotes see here.